Employees’ rights

 Maternity and paternity

 All pregnant employees are entitled to maternity leave and most will qualify for statutory maternity pay, while most new fathers are entitled to paternity leave and paternity pay.
-Similar entitlements apply for employees who adopt a child.
+Similar entitlements apply to employees who adopt a child.

 Contact our employment law team for assistance with flexible working or parental rights.